iDereje/iDereje/README.md

 <hr style="border: none; height: 3px; background: linear-gradient(to right, #f00, #0f0, #00f);">

-🌟 Welcome to My Journey into Cybersecurity 🚀
-I'm a QA Engineer based in Israel, now focusing on building my career in Cybersecurity.
-With a solid background in software testing and an ISTQB certification, I aim to leverage my skills to protect applications and systems from security threats.

 <figure><embed src="https://wakatime.com/share/@DavidDereje/191c6b95-4eda-42b1-bc3f-b60bc3a18048.svg"></embed></figure> <hr style="border: none; height: 3px; background: linear-gradient(to right, #f00, #0f0, #00f);">
 💻 Skills and Tools